-- 1. Strong evidence that good medical care leads to improvement in the outcome within the measurement period, - 2.
-The health care outcome should be measurable with a high degree of precision, - 3.
-Risk-adjustment should include and accurately measure the risk factors most strongly associated with the health care outcome, and - Implementing the measure should have little chance of adverse consequences.
+- There should be strong evidence that good medical care leads to improvement in the outcome within the measurement period. - 2.
+The health care outcome should be measurable with a high degree of precision. - 3.
+Risk-adjustment should include and accurately measure the risk factors most strongly associated with the health care outcome. - Implementing the measure should have little chance of adverse consequences.

 The QMS hopes to adopt these criteria in the future.
 At this time, there remain limitations on the development of risk adjustment strategies as not all necessary data elements can be gathered for risk adjustment.
-As an example, disease severity is frequently not captured in neurologic populations and when captured it is not gathered in a standardized universally used format (e.g., NIHSS), instead being recorded in a physician note as mild, moderate, or severe.
+As an example, disease severity is frequently not captured in neurologic populations.
+When it is captured, it is not gathered in a standardized universally used format (e.g., NIHSS), instead it is recorded in a physician note as mild, moderate, or severe.

 Composite measures combine multiple measures to produce a single score.
-AHRQ notes composite measures may be referred to as "roll-up" measures.
-AHRQ "What is the role and value of composite measures, and what are the most common approaches to constructing composites?"
-(Available at: https://www.ahrq.gov/professionals/ quality-patient-safety/quality-resources/tools/perfmeasguide/ perfmeaspt2.html Accessed on March 27, 2019.)
+Composite measures may "roll-up" performance scores1-3.

 Composite measures are valuable given their patient focus and indication of commitment to the highest quality of care.
-These measures are being adopted by federal, state, and private organizations for provider profiling and payfor-performance programs.
+These measures are being adopted by federal, state, and private organizations for provider profiling and pay-for-performance programs.
 Given their complexity, careful analysis is necessary to ensure sensitivity of results.

-There are multiple methods of calculation, such as, equal weights, numerator-based weights, or all-or-nothing.
-(Shwartz M, Restuccia JD, Rosen AK.
-Composite Measures of Health Care Provider Performance: A Description of Approaches.
-The Millbank Quarterly 2015;93(4):788-825) An example of an all-or-none calculation composite measure created by the AANI is the percentage of patients aged 18 years and older with a diagnosis of ischemic stroke who were admitted to the hospital for inpatient care and received all appropriate intervention for optimal care (i.e., early antithrombotic administered, discharged on antithrombotic, and smoking cessation addressed) prior to discharge.
+There are multiple methods of calculation, such as equal weights, numerator-based weights, or all-or-nothing1-3.
+The AANI has developed multiple all-or-none measures when concepts closely align and performance data indicates a small gap.

 e-Measures (aka eMeasures, Electronic Quality Measures, and eCQMs) are health care quality measures standardized for data assessment and calculation from any electronic health record.
-These measures utilize Quality Data Model (QDM), Health Quality Measure Format (HQMF), and the National Library of Medicine's Value Set Authority Center (VSAC) formats and models to establish a universal language for data collection.
+These measures use Quality Data Model (QDM), Health Quality Measure Format (HQMF), and the National Library of Medicine's Value Set Authority Center (VSAC) formats and models to establish a universal language for data collection.
+Current e-Measures rely upon the Quality Data Model (QDM) but transition is underway to convert or respecify measures to use HL7® FHIR® (Fast Healthcare Interoperability Resources) in anticipation of the wider use of FHIR standards.